iteriani/CodingChallenge/README.md

   a.
 Endpoint is at /create.
 To upload a file, you must send a file using a POST request, putting the file as a header under         "upload".

   b.
-An example CURL is "curl -i -F upload=@[FILE] localhost:8000/create.
+An example CURL is curl -i -F upload=@[FILE] localhost:8000/create.

   c.
 If running this on a remote server, the localhost:8000 part will change.